kluchey/OMG/pages/MTH1W___4___1 Mathematical Modelling.md

 		- ![image.png](../assets/image_1748394775799_0.png){:height 287, :width 278}
 	- This is a question from #EQAO in 2023.
 How would you model it using Algebra?
 		- ![image.png](../assets/image_1748393501044_0.png){:height 250, :width 285}
 	- Here's a question from the #EQAO practice test.
-Do you
+Can you model this question using Algebra?
+What else can you use?
 		- ![image.png](../assets/image_1748394726186_0.png){:height 350, :width 272}
 	- **Compare:**  What do all of these problems have in common?
 	- **Contrast:**  What is different about each of these problems?